 None of these jobs may sound very distinguished or exotic, but it was the mere fact of having a job that gave structure and dignity to Dad’s existence.
-Whatever he earned he always lived within his means, having a mortal dread of debt.
+No matter what he earned he always lived within his means, having a mortal dread of debt.
 In time, his obsession with saving became a pathology.
 He would study rival products to secure the best value-for-money, even if it were only a matter of cents.
 He couldn’t understand how anyone could ever go to a restaurant for a meal when you can cook something at home – or in his case, have someone cook for you at home.

 When Mum finally got fed up and left, Dad’s frugal habits became even more exaggerated.
 He scoured supermarket shelves deciding which brand of beetroot or baked beans to buy.
 He discovered a culinary preference for frozen pies that just happened to be the cheapest.

 Although he had been a snappy dresser as a young man, by the time of his retirement (which he delayed as long as possible) his daily ensemble consisted of nothing more than shorts, short-sleeved shirts and singlets.
 Long trousers and jumpers would appear when the weather got cold.